-How Google Rankings Work
+How Search Engine Rankings Work

-Your website isn’t just sitting there in Google waiting to be found.
 Search results only send people to your website when they type something into that search bar, and every time they search a different keyword or phrase, they get a different set of results.

 That makes sense, right?